Krumplis Pogácsa (Hungarian Potato Biscuits)

 • Put it in a lightly oiled baking sheet and bake for 30 minutes.

 • Check to see if it is done.
-If the blade of a knife doesn’t come out clean, turn the temperature down to 350 F and bake longer 5-15 more minutes.
+The blade of a knife should come out clean.

-• When done, let it cool for half hour before serving.
+• Let it cool for half hour before serving.
+Serve at room temperature.

 enjoy!